People

 Pun hails from the vibrant city of Bangkok, Thailand, embarking on a remarkable journey across the Pacific Ocean to escape the sweltering heat and oppressive humidity.
 He now finds himself as an undergraduate student at Tufts University, passionately pursuing a degree in Biochemistry and Biotechnology, and nurturing a dream of one day practicing medicine.Fortunate enough to join the ranks of the Bhattacharyya lab, Pun is currently under the esteemed mentorship of Dr. David Roach.
 In this role, he wholeheartedly dedicates himself to aiding Dr. Roach in the development of cost-effective assays for profiling drug-resistant infectious bacteria, utilizing the cutting-edge SHERLOCK system.
 When not engaged in his work alongside Dr. David, you might stumble upon Pun in his room, savoring a peaceful nap, or find him tirelessly reviewing biochemical mechanisms with his friends (note: the napping is done alone).

-Sara Gomez Villegas
+Sara Gomez Villegas, MD

 Medical resident, affiliated researcher, and Friend of the Lab (2023 - )